appvia/terranetes/docs/terranetes-controller/cli/tnctl_search.md

 Adding a GitHub user or organization
 $ tnctl config sources add https://github.com/appvia

+# Search for all modules which have the term database using an 'aws' provider
+$ tnctl search database -p aws

 Write the generated output to a file
 $ tnctl search -o filename